-- modification alternatives.
-In December 2016, we announced the new Flex modification initiative, which we are implementing jointly with Fannie Mae at the direction of FHFA.
-We expect this new modification will replace our non-HAMP standard and streamlined modification initiatives effective October 1, 2017, with earlier adoption permitted. - Servicing alignment initiative.
+- Extend Modification.
+Servicers must first consider such borrowers for our "Extend Modification", under which the servicer does not capitalize arrearages, but rather extends the mortgage term by a number of months equal to the number of missed monthly payments that occurred during the borrower's preceding disaster forbearance plan.
+To the extent the servicer advanced escrow payments to a third party on behalf of the borrower and the borrower had not made such escrow payments to the servicer, the borrower must enter into a 60-month repayment plan to repay such advances in equal monthly installments to the servicer. - Disaster Relief Modification.
+If a borrower is not eligible for the Extend Modification, the servicer must next evaluate the borrower for our "Disaster Relief Modification".
+Under this modification, the servicer capitalizes arrearages and then extends the term of the mortgage in monthly increments until the monthly principal and interest due under the modified terms equals the pre-modification monthly principal and interest due.
+The servicer may not extend the term more than 480 months from the modification effective date.
+The servicer must evaluate the borrower for a Flex Modification if they are unable to achieve the pre-modification monthly payment by extending the term of the mortgage loan to the 480-month limit. - Servicing alignment initiative.
 Under the FHFA-directed servicing alignment initiative, we and Fannie Mae are aligning certain standards for servicing non-performing mortgages owned or guaranteed by the companies.
 We believe that the servicing alignment initiative will continue to: (a) change, among other things, the way servicers communicate and work with troubled borrowers; (b) bring greater consistency and accountability to the servicing industry; and (c) help more distressed homeowners avoid foreclosure.
 We have provided standards to our servicers under this initiative that require them to initiate earlier and more frequent communication with delinquent borrowers, employ consistent requirements for collecting documents from borrowers and follow consistent timelines for responding to borrowers and for processing foreclosures.
 These standards have resulted in greater alignment of servicer processes for both HAMP and most non-HAMP workouts.
 As part of the servicing alignment initiative, we implemented a standard short sale process and deed in lieu of foreclosure process. - Principal Reduction Modification initiative.
 On April 14, 2016, FHFA announced a new initiative under which it directed Freddie Mac and Fannie Mae to modify certain loans.

-In order to qualify for the modification, as of March 1, 2016: - •• The borrower must have been at least 90 days delinquent under the Mortgage; - •• The Mortgage must have had an unpaid principal balance less than or equal to \$250,000 before capitalizing eligible arrearages; and - •• The Mortgage must not have been originated for an investment property.
+Servicers were required to have sent all required solicitations for this modification by December 31, 2016.
+In order to have qualified for the modification, as of March 1, 2016:

+- •• The borrower must have been at least 90 days delinquent under the Mortgage; - •• The Mortgage must have had an unpaid principal balance less than or equal to \$250,000 before capitalizing eligible arrearages; and - •• The Mortgage must not have been originated for an investment property.